Hillary Clinton stumbles -- will her campaign follow?

 "Back in October, the National Enquirer said I would be dead in six months.
 So with every breath I take, I feel like I have a new lease on life," Clinton said.

 If Clinton is forced to take time off, it will fall to her high-profile surrogates to pick up the slack.
-President Barack Obama, for instance, is due to campaign for his former rival and secretary of state Tuesday in Philadelphia.
+The President, for instance, is due to campaign for his former rival and secretary of state Tuesday in Philadelphia.
 His wife, Michelle Obama, will hit the campaign trail as well next week.

 Clinton had hoped for better headlines after the first frenzied post-Labor Day week on the trail.